Date of Degree

 Sudden spikes in discharge, nitrate concentration and load data, also defined as "events" were analyzed in great detail to understand the patterns in event occurrence and event intensity.
 Smaller watersheds seemed to have sharper and "flashier" events compared to bigger watersheds.
 Nitrate concentration events were flatter in shape compared to discharge and nitrogen load events.
 The relationship between nitrogen concentration and discharge was found to be varying over time, unlike the relationship between nitrate load and discharge, which were almost perfectly correlated for most site-year combinations.

 Based on more than 40,000 simulations, it was determined that high frequency water quality sampling is not only efficient in capturing minute spatio-temporal variations but can also capture nitrate exceedances to a greater degree.
 High frequency sampling was also associated with higher yield ratio in nitrate load estimates, not only during high flow periods, but also during the non-high-flow period.

 Clean Water Act, high-frequency monitoring, Iowa, nitrate, River, Safe Drinking Water Act

 Copyright 2013 Malini Banerjee

 Banerjee, Malini De.
 "High-Frequency Nitrate Monitoring in Dynamic River Systems: the Case of Three Iowa Rivers in the Mississippi Basin."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.